GooFit/GooFit/README.md

 ### External package (BETA)

-GooFit now requires seperable compilation, so it also now supports "external" packages, much like most other libraries.
+GooFit now requires separable compilation, so it also now supports "external" packages, much like most other libraries.
 You can design your package with GooFit included as a subdirectory, and it should just work.
 You'll also save time by not building examples, python bindings, and tests.
 The recommended procedure:

 ```bash